martinmodrak/covid19-pharmacotherapy/stan_post_draft.md

 Each line is a single patient, for the treatment groups, the line starts at first dose.
 Viral expression is computed as 35 - CT, so that 0 corresponds to the detection limit as used in the paper.
 The control group contains some patients where the PCR is reported only as positive/negative.
 For this figure, positive tests were imputed as 10 (CT = 25) plus tiny noise.
 The excluded cases (including 4 HCQ patients with severe outcomes) are excluded as in the paper.

-Also note that the viral load numbers are already on the log scale, with zero being the detection limit which is a somewhat arbitrary value.
+Also note that the viral load numbers are already on the log scale (because of the way rtPCR works), with zero being the detection limit which is a somewhat arbitrary value.

 ## Previous analyses